AndreiMoraru123/Watch-and-Tell/README.md

 # Watch-and-Tell

-Did you like to original [Show and Tell](https://arxiv.org/abs/1411.4555) ?
+Did you like the original [Show and Tell](https://arxiv.org/abs/1411.4555) ?

 Now it's on video